 Fissures can also be caused by

-rings (sphincters) controlling the anus.
-The external anal sphincter is under
+rings (sphincters) controlling the anus may be a cause of fissures.
+The outer anal sphincter is under

 What are the symptoms?

-bleed lightly or cause a yellowish discharge.
+- Bleeding.
 You may see a small spot of

 How is an anal fissure diagnosed?